cesarvr/blog/content/post/deploy-ocp.md

 ---
-title: "5 ways to build software in Openshift"
+title: "4 Ways to Build Applications in Openshift"
 date: 2018-07-28T19:24:19+01:00
 lastmod: 2018-07-28T19:24:19+01:00
 draft: false
 keywords: []
-description: "In this article we are going to review the multiple ways to build an applications in Openshift.
-All this examples where done using [Openshift.io](https://manage.openshift.com/) which is a playground to practice."
+description: "If you are migrating legacy applications or creating a automatic build system, Openshift BuildConfig offers you various choices to help you with that job."
 images:
   - https://github.com/cesarvr/hugo-blog/blob/master/static/static/logo/ocp.png?raw=true
-tags: []
+tags: [openshift, buildconfig]
 categories: []
 author: ""